 3) Use a previously uploaded image

-If you have already uploaded the image you wish to use into Citizen Space, click the "Browse Server" link to the right of the URL box:
+If you have already uploaded the image somewhere in the same consultation and you wish to use it again on another page, click the "Browse Server" link to the right of the URL box:

 This will show you a list of the existing images.
 Choose one and click the "select" button.
 This will return you to the previous tab, where you can add your alternative text and alter the dimensions if required.